LPG charts path to zero emissions across WA by 2045

 "The huge benefit of renewable LPG is it's a simple 'drop in' replacement for conventional LPG.
 That means no extra costs to taxpayers, homeowners, businesses or community groups using LPG.
 Existing cylinders, pipes and appliances require no changes.

-"It's a game-changer that negates the exorbitant costs of switching to increasingly unreliable, expensive and less effective electrical appliances.
+"It's also a game-changer that negates the exorbitant costs of switching to increasingly unreliable, expensive and less effective electrical appliances.
 With the Australian Energy Market Operator belling the cat on looming electricity shortfalls and potential major blackouts, renewable LPG should be seen as complementing government policy with zero emitting energy that relieves pressure on the electricity grid, saves on switching costs and is 100% reliable.

 "If you've got LPG, you're golden.
 LPG will move to net zero over the same timeframe as electricity, but go further to deliver actual zero emissions as sectors we rely on, like trucking, get their emissions under control.